 Questionnaires on employee motivation should include questions about what employees are tolerating in their work and home lives.
-The company can eliminate practices that zap motivation.
+The company can eliminate practices that demotivate.

 It is often assumed that all people are motivated by the same things.
-Actually, we are motivated by a whole range of factors.
+Actually, there are a whole range of factors.
 Include questions to elicit what really motivates employees, including learning about their values.
 Are they motivated by financial rewards, status, praise and acknowledgement, competition, job security, public recognition, fear, perfectionism, results, knowledge...